Domain Adaptation in LiDAR Semantic Segmentation by Aligning Class Distributions: Abstract

 \section{Abstract}

-LiDAR semantic segmentation provides 3D semantic information about the environment, an essential cue for intelligent systems during their decision making processes.
-Deep neural networks are achieving state-of-the-art results on large public benchmarks on this task.
-Unfortunately, finding models that generalize well or \textit{adapt} to additional domains, where data distribution is different, remains a major challenge.
+{LiDAR semantic segmentation provides 3D semantic information about the environment, an essential cue for intelligent systems, such as autonomous vehicles, during their decision making processes.
+Unfortunately, the annotation process for this task is very expensive.
+To overcome this, it is key to find models that generalize well or adapt to additional domains where labeled data is limited.
 This work addresses the problem of unsupervised domain adaptation for LiDAR semantic segmentation models.
-Our approach combines novel ideas on top of current state-of-the-art approaches and yields new state-of-the-art results.
 We propose simple but effective strategies to reduce the domain shift by aligning the data distribution on the input space.
-Besides, we propose a learning-based approach that aligns the distribution of the semantic classes of the target domain to the source domain.
-The presented ablation study shows how each part contributes to the final performance.
-Our strategy is shown to outperform previous approaches for domain adaptation with comparisons run on three different domains.
+Besides, we present a learning-based module to align the distribution of the semantic classes of the target domain to the source domain.
+Our approach achieves new state-of-the-art results on three different public datasets, which showcase adaptation to three different domains. }

-\section{INTRODUCTION}
+\section{Introduction}

-3D semantic segmentation has a wide range of applications in robotics since most autonomous systems require an accurate and robust perception of their environment.
-A commonly used sensor for 3D perception in robotics is the LiDAR (Light Detection And Ranging).
-It provides accurate distance measurements of the surrounding 3D space.
-In recent years, deep learning approaches are achieving state-of-the-art performance in the 3D LiDAR semantic segmentation task \cite{milioto2019rangenet++, alonso20203d}.
-However, deep learning methods require large amounts of labeled data to achieve high performances.
-Besides, deep neural networks often fail at generalizing the learned knowledge to new domains or environments.
-Therefore, when applying existing models on data with a different distribution than the training data, i.e., from a different domain, the performance is considerably degraded.
-A slight change in the data distribution can significantly drop the performance.
+3D semantic segmentation is an important computer vision task that provides useful information to each registered 3D point of the surrounding environment.
+It has a wide range of applications and is particularly important in robotics, since most autonomous systems require an accurate and robust perception of their environment.
+LiDAR (Light Detection And Ranging) is a frequently used sensor for 3D perception in autonomous vehicles, such as cars or delivery robots, that provides accurate distance measurements of the surrounding 3D space.
+Despite LiDAR broad adoption, recognition systems such as semantic segmentation methods that generalize and perform well for different LiDAR sensors, vehicle set-ups or environments remains an unsolved challenging problem.
+Existing solutions typically need significant amounts of labeled data to adapt to different domains \cite{mei2019semantic}.

+In recent years, deep learning methods are achieving state-of-the-art performance in 3D LiDAR semantic segmentation \cite{milioto2019rangenet++, alonso20203d} when trained and evaluated in the same domain.
+Nevertheless, generalizing the learned knowledge to new domains or environments not seen during training is still a frequent open problem.
+When applying existing models on data with a different distribution than the training data, i.e., from a different domain, the performance is considerably degraded \cite{wang2018deep, tzeng2017adversarial, vu2019advent}. \\

 Domain adaptation techniques aim to eliminate or reduce this drop.
 Existing works for domain adaptation in semantic segmentation focus on RGB data \cite{vu2019advent, zou2019confidence, chen2019domain, li2019bidirectional}.
 Most of them try to minimize the distribution shift between two different domains.
 Very few approaches have tackled this problem with LiDAR data \cite{wu2019squeezesegv2}, which equally suffers from the domain shift.
 RGB data commonly suffers from variations due to light and weather conditions, while the most common variations within 3D point clouds data come from sensor resolution (i.e., sensors with more laser sweeps generate denser point clouds) and from the sensor placement (because point clouds have relative coordinates with respect to the sensor).
 Both sensor resolution and placement issues are common examples that change the data distribution of the captured 3D point clouds.
 Coping with these issues would enable the use of large existing labeled LiDAR datasets for more realistic use-cases in robotic applications, reducing the need for data labeling.